top of page

 1. Cultural Pressures

 India’s work culture often glorifies long hours, self-sacrifice, and the “hustle.”
-Leaving the office on time is sometimes seen as a lack of commitment.
+Leaving the office on time can be seen as a lack of commitment.
 Employees fear judgment if they set boundaries, creating an unhealthy cycle of overwork.

 2. Organisational Failures